-• Functional neurosurgery product, and biologics and drug delivery systems product sales: Revenues from the sale of functional neurosurgery products (consisting of disposable products sold commercially and related to cases utilizing the Company's ClearPoint system), and biologics and drug delivery systems (consisting primarily of disposable products related to customer-sponsored clinical trials utilizing the ClearPoint system), are generally based on customer purchase orders, the predominance of which require delivery within one week of the order having been placed, and are generally recognized at the point at which legal title, and risks and rewards of ownership, along with physical possession, transfer to the customer.

-Capital equipment sales
+- Functional neurosurgery navigation product, biologics and drug delivery systems product, and therapy product sales: Revenues from the sale of functional neurosurgery navigation products (consisting of disposable products sold commercially and related to cases utilizing the Company's ClearPoint system), biologics and drug delivery systems (consisting primarily of disposable products related to customer-sponsored clinical trials utilizing the ClearPoint system), and therapy products (consisting primarily of disposable laser-related products used in non-neurosurgical procedures) are generally based on customer purchase orders, the predominance of which require delivery within one week of the order having been placed, and are recognized at the point in time of delivery to the customer, which is the point at which legal title, and risks and rewards of ownership, along with physical possession, transfer to the customer. - Capital equipment and software sales - Capital equipment sales preceded by evaluation periods.
+The predominance of capital equipment and software sales (consisting of integrated computer hardware and software that are integral components of the Company's ClearPoint system) are preceded by customer evaluation periods of generally 90 days.
+During these evaluation periods, installation of, and training of customer personnel on, the systems have been completed and the systems have been in operation.
+Accordingly, revenue from capital equipment and software sales following such evaluation periods is recognized at the point in time that the Company is in receipt of an executed purchase agreement or purchase order.